moodle/devdocs/docs/apis/plugintypes/filter/index.md

 Filters are a way to automatically transform content before it is output.
 Filters may be used to:

-- Render embedded equations to images (the TeX filter)
+- Render embedded equations to images (the TeX filter).
-- Links to media files can be automatically converted to an embedded players.
+- Automatically convert links to media files to embedded players.
-- Mentions of glossary terms can be automatically converted to links.
+- Automatically convert mentions of glossary terms to links.

 Filters are one of the easiest types of plugin to create.

-Filters are applied to content passing in to the `format_string()` and `format_text()` functions, which are part of the [Output API](../subsystems/output).
+Filters are applied to content passed into the `format_string()` and `format_text()` functions, which are part of the [Output API](../subsystems/output).

 ## File structure

-Repository plugins are located in the `/filter` directory.
+Filter plugins are located in the `/filter` directory.

 Each plugin is in a separate subdirectory and consists of a number of _mandatory files_ and any other files the developer is going to use.